-Our experiments, described in Refs.
-[18,19], are performed in magneto-optical traps (MOTs) of 87Rb atoms with typical sizes around 150 μ m and peak densities of up to 1011 cm-3.
-Two laser beams at 420 and 1013 nm are used to excite atoms to the 70S Rydberg state, with the 420-nm laser detuned by 660 MHz from the 6 $P{3/2}$ intermediate state (the MOT beams are switched off during this excitation).
-The laser beam at 1013 nm has a waist of 110 μ m, while the 420-nm beam is focused to around $6 \,\mu$ m, thus realizing a quasi-one-dimensional (1D) geometry in which the radial size of the 420-nm laser is comparable to the facilitation radius (see below) and hence the excitation dynamics takes place predominantly along the x-propagation direction of the beam (see Fig. 1).
-The 1013-nm beam lies in the x-y plane at a 45° angle with respect to the x axis, leading to an effective excitation volume (defined by the overlap of the two beams) of approximately 10^{-7} cm-3.
-The two-photon Rabi frequency for the Rydberg excitation is around 0.2 MHz.
-For our experimental parameters the excitation process is incoherent [20] with a rate $\Omega^2/(2\delta)$, where $\delta \approx 2\pi \times 0.7 \,\text{MHz}$ is the excitation linewidth.
-The production based on the seed approach (see the following) of between one and two Rydberg excitations in the atomic cloud uses a short ($\approx 0.5 \,\mu$ s) resonant pulse with a smaller twophoton Rabi frequency (0.03 MHz) derived from one of the diffraction orders of the acousto-optic modulator controlling the excitation pulses.
-After excitation and a variable expansion time the Rydberg atoms are field ionized and accelerated towards a channeltron (see in Fig. 1), where the ion arrival times are recorded and analyzed following the approach introduced in Refs.
-[21,22].
+Our experiments, described in [17, 18], are performed in magneto-optical traps (MOTs) of Rb atoms with typical sizes around $150 \,\mu\text{m}$ and peak densities of up to $10^{11}$ cm-3.
+Two laser beams at 420 nm and 1013 nm are used to excite atoms to the 70S Rydberg state, with the 420 nm laser detuned by 660 MHz from the $6 P{3/2}$ intermediate state (the MOT beams are switched off during this excitation).
+The laser beam at 1013 nm has a waist of $110 \,\mu\text{m}$ , while the 420 nm beam is focused to around $6\,\mu\text{m}$ , thus realizing a quasi-1D geometry in which the radial size of the 420 nm laser is comparable to the facilitation radius (see below) and hence the excitation dynamics takes place predominantly along the x propagation direction of the beam (see Fig. 1).
+The 1013 nm beam lies in the x - y plane at a 45° angle with respect to the x-axis, leading to an effective excitation volume (defined by the overlap of the two beams) of approximately $10^{-7}$ cm-3.
+The two-photon Rabi frequency for the Rydberg excitation is around 2 MHz.
+The production based on the seed approach (see the following) of between one and two Rydberg in the atomic cloud uses a short ( $\approx 0.5 \mu s$ ) resonant pulse at small two-photon Rabi frequency (0.3 MHz) derived from one of the diffraction orders of the acousto-optic modulator controlling the excitation pulses.
+After excitation and a variable expansion time the Rydberg atoms are field ionized and accelerated towards a channeltron (see in Fig. 1), where the ion arrival times are recorded and analysed following the approach introduced in [19, 20].
 Our detection efficiency is around 50%; for long expansion times the overall signal decreases due to spontaneous decay of the Rydberg state.